bsail/xmodem/README.md

 ```

 # Development
 For developers looking to extend, bug fix, build, and test libXMODEM with dependencies and test infrastructure included in the source tree.
+The complete source tree grabs third party repos, standalone command line application code, serial port lib, and gtest.

 Setup Environment - OSX
 ------------------------